Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Some WordPress tutorial sites may show you a CSS method that uses display: none to hide the footer credit links.

-While it looks simple, it’s very bad for your WordPress SEO.
+While this looks simple, it’s very bad for your WordPress SEO.

 Instead, we strongly recommend using one of the other methods we showed above.
 If you can’t use any of these methods, then another option is hiring a WordPress developer to remove the footer credit for you, or you could change your WordPress theme.